KyloIO/kylo-docs/installation/KyloConfiguration.rst

 You must have Kylo installed.

-Step 1: Add the data nucleus Jars
+Step 1: Add the Data Nucleus Jars
 =================================

 .. note:: This step is required only for HDP and is not required on Cloudera.